Security Team

 Prohibited Activities

-• DoS / DDoS attacks or intentional overloading of infrastructure
+• DoS / DDoS attacks or any deliberate disruption of service availability

-• High-intensity automated scanning that may affect service availability
+• High-intensity automated scanning that affects normal operations

-• Attempts at physical access to company premises
+• Attempts to gain physical access to our premises

-• Intentional exfiltration, deletion, or modification of data
+• Unauthorised access to, exfiltration, modification, or deletion of data

 • Testing outside the defined scope

-Testing must be conducted in a manner that minimizes impact on service availability and integrity.
+Testing must be carried out in a way that minimises any impact on the availability, integrity, and confidentiality of our services.

 What we typically do not consider a vulnerability